 - Ward Representatives, also known as Members of the County Assembly (MCAs)

 Runoff election takes place when no presidential candidate:

 - attains the 50 per cent plus 1 vote (50%+1) of the total valid votes cast (more than half);

 - receives more than 25 per cent of valid votes cast in at least half of the 47 counties.

 In the second round, the candidate who garners the most votes wins.
-Voters can change the candidate of their choice if their candidate gets eliminated in the first round.
+Voters can choose to support either candidate if their candidate gets does not make it in the first round.
 The voters can also choose a different candidate in the second round if the change their minds about their present candidate.

 6. Primary Elections

 Also known as party primaries in Kenya, these elections take place at the political party level.
 Their purpose is for identifying aspiring candidates to stand for election in every electoral area.
 The candidates to be nominated for these positions must be members of the respective political party.